su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 TIME_STEP= 1e-3
 ```

 It is important to set an appropriate convergence criteria for the fluid zone.
-Indeed, while the structural part is linear and requires no interations, it is important that
+Indeed, while the structural part is linear and requires no iterations, it is important that
-the fluid zone correcly converges for accurate results.
+the fluid zone correctly converges for accurate results.

 The relative residual cannot be used as this is reset at each inner iteration.
-Thus, aver the first inner loop, it would be difficult to obtain convergence as the absolute
+Thus, after the first inner loop, it would be difficult to obtain convergence as the absolute
 residuals are already quite low.
 For this reason we will use:

 ```